nadegegriesser/nadegegriesser.github.io/_posts/2015-12-05-Basic-Rest-Service.md

 }
 ```

-beans.xml
+### Spring configuration

-Spring configuration to publish the service under /rest and be able to serialize / deserialize JSON messages :
+To publish the service under /rest and be able to serialize / deserialize JSON messages :
 ```xml
 <jaxrs:server address="/rest">
     <jaxrs:serviceBeans>